vdaas/vald/docs/contributing/coding-style.md

 ## Internal packages

-Vald implements its internal package to extend and customize the functionality of the standard library and third-party library.
+Vald implements its internal package to extend and customize the standard library and third-party library functionality.
-We should use the internal package instead of standard libray to implement Vald.
+We should use the internal package instead of the standard library to implement Vald.
-Please refer to [godoc](https://pkg.go.dev/github.com/vdaas/vald/internal) for the internal package document.
+Please refer to [Godoc](https://pkg.go.dev/github.com/vdaas/vald/internal) for the internal package document.

 ## Dependency management and Build